jeremyrode/GoogleSheetsDataLogger/README.md

 # Google Sheets Data Logger: Log Data Directly to Google Sheets
 ## Backstory
 There are many ways to log data, but few are as easy, powerful, and free like Google Sheets.
-Originally, I was developing an app to log data from a sump pump system in a basement using *.csv files.
-I thought it would be neat to have the data directly sent to a Google sheet, and have the graphs automatically update, and it was easier than I expected, but I thought a few steps were poorly documented.
+Originally, I was developing an app to log current and water depth data from a sump pump system in a basement using *.csv files.
+I thought it would be neat to have the data directly sent to a Google sheet, having the graphs automatically update.
+It was actually easier than I expected, but I did think a few steps were poorly documented.

 So here it is, a step-by-step easy example of logging data from a Raspberry Pi running node.js directly to a Google Sheet.